Texas vs. Kansas NCAA Football Odds, Plays and Insights | November 13, 2021

 - Texas is 2-1 against the spread and 2-1 overall in games when it scores more than 42.8 points.

-- In games that Texas totals over 482.2 yards, the team is 2-1 against the spread and 2-1 overall.
+- Texas is 2-1 against the spread and 2-1 overall when the team totals more than 482.2 yards.

-- The Longhorns have turned the ball over 12 times this season, four more turnovers than the Jayhawks have forced (8).
+- This year, the Longhorns have turned the ball over 12 times, four more than the Jayhawks' takeaways (8).

 - Find the latest spread and moneyline odds for Texas at SISportsbook.